peterdesmet/petridish/pages/docs/configuration.md

 To add a table of content based on the h2 and h3 headers of your page (like on this configuration page), add `toc: true`.
 The width of the page is unaffected by the table of content.
 The table of content is disabled by default.

 For easier maintenance, organize your top-level pages in a [`pages/`][pages_dir] directory and set their [permalink](https://jekyllrb.com/docs/permalinks/#front-matter).
 Subpages are best organized in a [collection](#collections).
+## Organizing pages

+{: .alert .alert-warning }
+> You could also organize pages as [Collections](https://jekyllrb.com/docs/collections/), but note that:
+> - Pages in a collection are not part of `site.pages`.
+> - Pages in a collection will not use `layout: default` by default, so you need to set this in the front matter (defaults).
+> - The `:path` placeholder of collection items _includes_ the filename, while it doesn't for pages.
+So `_my_collection/subdirectory/index.md` with permalink `/:collection/:path/` will result the page being served from `/my_collection/subdirectory/index/index.html`.
+> - Defaults for custom page attributes (like `toc: true`) cannot be set as part of the collection, only as [front matter defaults](https://jekyllrb.com/docs/step-by-step/09-collections/#front-matter-defaults).
+> - [Custom sorting](https://jekyllrb.com/docs/collections/#custom-sorting-of-documents) is only available in Jekyll 4.0, which is not yet supported on GitHub Pages.

 ## Home page